KomaEc/crown/README.md

 # in crown folder
 ./evaluate.sh benchmark . buffer
 ```
 You can find the evaluation results in `evaluation.csv`.
-The last column corresponds to the pointer reduction rate.
+The important columns, which will be used to produce Table 2 later on, are the two columns of percentages, which represent the reduction rate of unsafe pointers, the reduction rate of unsafe uses, respectively.

 ### Instructions for all benchmark